 –Dania Vasquez, Instructor (Margarita Muñiz Academy)

-In 2016, SpeakEasy brought in nearly 400 students to see matinee performances of The Scottsboro Boys.
-Thanks to generous sponsorship the vast majority of those students were from under-served schools around Boston, and attended at no cost.
-This year, SpeakEasy will hold matinees for our fall production of the Tony Award-winning musical, Fun Home and our spring production of School Girls; or, the African Mean Girls Play.
+In our 2018-2019, SpeakEasy brought in nearly 800 students to see matinee performances of Fun Home and School Girls; Or, the African Mean Girls Play.
+Thanks to generous funding from MassHousing and Berkshire Bank, the vast majority of those students were from public schools around Boston, and attended at no cost.
+This year, SpeakEasy will hold matinees for our fall productions of Choir Boy and Admissions.

-To receive more information about SpeakEasy’s Student Matinee Series, or arrange for a group, contact [email protected]
+To receive more information about SpeakEasy’s Student Matinee Series, or arrange for a group, contact our Community Programs Manager, Alex Lonati, at firstname.lastname@example.org.

 Click on the titles below for more details.

-SpeakEasy Connects Curriculum Guide will be available for download soon!
+SpeakEasy Stage Curriculum Guide will be available for download soon!

 From Jay P. Greene, Collin Hitt, Anne Kraybill and Cari A. Bogulski’s article Learning from Live Theater in Education Next, 2015.